LazaUK/SLM-Phi-3-MLFlow/README.md

 ## Option 2: Custom Python wrapper
 At the time of writing, the transformer pipeline did not support MLFlow wrapper generation for HuggingFace models in ONNX format, even with the experimental _optimum_ Python package.
 For the cases like this, you can build your custom Python wrapper for MLFlow model.
-1. I'll utilise here Microsoft's [ONNX Runtime generate() API](https://github.com/microsoft/onnxruntime-genai) for the ONNX model's inference, and tokens encoding / decoding.
+1. I'll utilise here Microsoft's [ONNX Runtime generate() API](https://github.com/microsoft/onnxruntime-genai) for the ONNX model's inference and tokens encoding / decoding.
 You have to choose _onnxruntime_genai_ package for your target compute, with the below example targeting CPU:
 ``` Python
 import mlflow
 from mlflow.models import infer_signature